needle-mirror/com.unity.timeline/Documentation~/tl_settings.md

 Timeline supports custom frame rates from 1e-6 to 1000.
 To set a custom frame rate, you must use the **Frame Rate** property in the [Timeline Asset settings](insp_tl.md).
 When the Timeline Asset is set to a custom frame rate, the Custom menu item is enabled and is automatically selected for the Timeline instance.
 The Custom menu item shows the custom frame rate in parentheses.

-## Play Range Mode

-Select one of the options under **Play Range Mode** to set the behaviour of the Timeline window when the [Play Range button](tl_play_cntrls.md#playrange) is enabled.

-* When **Play Range Mode** is set to **Loop**, the Timeline instance plays the defined Play Range repeatedly, until playback is interrupted.
-* When **Play Range Mode** is set to **Hold**, the Timeline instance plays the defined Play Range once and stops at the end of the Play Range.

-You can only set a play range when previewing a Timeline instance within the Timeline window.
-Unity ignores the play range in [Play Mode](https://docs.unity3d.com/Manual/GameView.html).

 ## Show Audio Waveforms

 Enable **Show Audio Waveforms** to draw the waveforms for all audio clips on all audio tracks.
 For example, use an audio waveform as a guide when manually positioning an Audio clip of footsteps with the Animation clip of a humanoid walking.
 Disable **Show Audio Waveform** to hide audio waveforms. **Show Audio Waveforms** is enabled by default.